Exit

 1. Measure center to center on pulleys (aka sheaves)

-3. Measure the width of pulley gap where belt enters
+3. Measure the width of the pulley gap where the belt enters

 4. Typically the belts are V type, with either an A or B width